calbrino/bhuy7500-tracker/README.md

      ```sh
      npm run dev
      ```
    - After the server starts, you should see a message in the terminal stating that the server is running at `http://localhost:1234`.
-Open the link in your browser (e.g. Chrome) and the web application should be ready to use.
+In the terminal, hold the control key and click with your left mouse button to open up the localhost link to use the application.

 ### Optimal Screen Size
 The web application is responsive, but it has been primarily designed for desktops with extensive support for mobile.
 The recommended and most common screen sizes are: